smk357/School_District_Analysis/README.md

 ## Summary

-- The results mainly affected scores for Thomas High School, with statistically insignificant changes to overall performance based on shool size, budget, and type,m due to replacing the Thomas 9th grade scores
+- The results mainly affected scores for Thomas High School, with statistically insignificant changes to overall performance based on shool size, budget, and type, due to replacing the Thomas 9th grade scores
 - Thomas High School remained in the top 5 performers despite removing data for an entire grade
 - There was no impact on the higher performance of Charter schools
 - The altered 9th grade results were too small a subsample to have any statistically significant effects on overall performance metrics